 Simulation Methodology

 The ground domain is updated at each zone timestep, or hourly as specified by the user.
 For situations when the ground domain is updated at each timestep, the domain is simulated by applying the surface heat flux boundary conditions from the previous timestep and calculating a new OthersideConditionsModel temperature.
 At this point, the surface heat balance algorithms can then take the new outside surface temperatures to update their surface heat fluxes.
-For situations when the user has elected to have the domain update on an hourly basis, the surface heat balance for each coupled surface is aggregated and passed to the domain as an average surface heat flux from the previous hour, which will then update the outside surface temperatures for the surface heat balance’s next iteration.
+For situations when the user has elected to have the domain update on an hourly basis, the surface heat flux for each coupled surface is aggregated and passed to the domain as an average surface heat flux from the previous hour, which will then update the outside surface temperatures for the surface heat balance’s next iteration.

-The basement floor, walls, and horizontal and vertical insulation are simulated by the ground domain.
-To interface with theses surfaces, the defined zone surface construction objects must contain a portion of the respective surface.
-An example of this shown in Figure 1 below.
-In this example, the concrete wall, insulation, and ground are all simulated by the finite difference ground domain, while the surface construction object and zone are simulated by the heat balance calculations within EnergyPlus.
-The OtherSideConditionsModel is the interface between the EnergyPlus surface heat balance and the finite difference ground domain surface.
+The basement floor and walls are simulated by standard surface heat balance models within EnergyPlus (CTF, finite difference).
+The horizontal and vertical insulation are simulated by the ground domain finite difference solver.
+This is shown in Figure 1 below where the dotted red line defines the OtherSideConditionsModel interface separating the two solution domains.
 This methodology applies to the basement floor and walls.

 Figure 1: Example surface construction.